Tuition and Fees

 You can send your payment via wire transfer, a check in U.S. dollars drawn on a U.S. bank account, or an international money order in U.S. dollars.
 Cash is not accepted.
 For a bank wire transfer, please refer to the UC Davis bank routing information provided in the LL.M. registration materials.
 Please make sure that your bank sends the full amount due plus an amount sufficient to cover any bank wire transfer fee.

-UC Davis Law has a limited number of fellowships available to highly qualified LL.M. students.
-All applicants are considered for fellowship funding; there is no separate application process for scholarships.
-Students will be notified about any fellowship offer as part of their letter of acceptance.
+UC Davis Law has a limited number of scholarships available to highly qualified LL.M. students.
+All applicants are considered for scholarship funding; there is no separate application process for scholarships.
+Students will be notified about any scholarship offer as part of their letter of acceptance.

 Scroll to the bottom of this page for a selection of helpful links to funding organizations.